 We’ll notify you of our decision within 3-6 months

 ORSON's REVIEW TEAM

-In 2016, Garrett founded Orson’s Publishing, a small but mighty press specializing in the wise and approachable.
+In 2016, Garrett founded Orson’s Publishing, a small but mighty press publishing gutsy fiction for gutsy readers.
 He also founded Orson’s Review, the literary journal of Orson’s Publishing, and serves as its editor-in-chief.

 Garrett’s stories and essays have appeared in Barely South Review, Midwestern Gothic, Monkeybicycle, and Whiskeypaper.
 He also authored Wounded Tongue, an ambitious dystopian novel.
 In 2020, Garrett’s short story collection, Strays Like Us, will be published.

 Visit garrettdennert.com to learn more about Garrett.

 Kerri Caldwell was raised in Virginia Beach, VA, where she still resides.
 She is currently working towards her B.A. in Creative Writing & English from Southern New Hampshire University.
 She hopes to find her place within the worlds of writing, editing, and publishing.

 Kerri has been writing and editing for Southern New Hampshire’s online writing community, The Odyssey, since 2016.
 She uses this opportunity to publish articles about the hard topics in life that are real, but ignored.
 She has written successful articles about Celiac Disease, infertility, depression, living with an autoimmune disease, and coping with losing parents at a young age.
 She recently started an internship with Geekisphere, where she has the dream job of writing articles about tv shows, movies, and comics.